wiggoen/FYS3150/Project_4/README.md

 * Metroplis sampling and periodic boundary conditions is used.

 The initial system has a random spin matrix.
-If you want to use the ground state, comment and uncomment the right line in the 'initialize()' funtion.
+If you want to use the ground state, comment and uncomment the right line in the 'initialize()' funtion in System.cpp.